 Other operatic and concert experience includes scenes from the roles of: Marcello - La Boheme, Le Mari (Les Mamelles de Tiresias),Belcore (L'elisir D'amore), The Protector (Written on Skin) and the title roles in Don Giovanni and Hamlet, all GSMD opera course opera scenes.
 He was the baritone soloist in Butterworth's Love Blows as the Wind Blows as part of the BBCSO Total Immersion: In Remembrance WW1, which was broadcast on BBC Radio 3.
 Swansong, a project based around Schubert’s Schwanengesang with Iain Burnside - with which he appeared on In Tune on BBC Radio 3.
 He has also been involved in a performance of Schubert Partsongs with Graham Johnson at the Wigmore Hall, Lieder eines fahrenden Gesellen with the Milton Keynes Sinfonia and Five Mystical Songs with Letchworth Chorale.

-Andrew is a Countess of Munster Musical Trust award holder and a Boise Foundation Scholar.
-He is also a Horner's Becker Scholar and is generously supported by the Worshipful Company of Horners.
+Andrew was a Countess of Munster Musical Trust award holder and a Boise Foundation Scholar.
+He was also a Horner's Becker Scholar and is generously supported by the Worshipful Company of Horners.